MarioGrusz/bean-bazaar/README.md

 Users can create their own accounts, allowing them to personalize their experience and save their preferences.
 The registration process is straightforward and secure, utilizing Firebase's authentication.

-### Whitelist Functionality
+### Wishlist Functionality

-Users have the ability to add specific items to their whitelist.
+Users have the ability to add specific items to their wishlist.
 This feature allows users to keep track of their favorite coffee beans and easily find them in the future.

 ### Weekly Scraped Items